 During the event, schools from Sri Lanka and Nepal shared their positive impact stories in the learning and teaching methodology in the classroom after embedding international dimension in their own local curriculum.

-Policy makers and educators explored the correct context on leading and embedding International dimension in school curriculum.
+Policymakers and educators explored the correct context on leading and embedding the International dimension in the school curriculum.
 The Special guests present were:

 - Mr H.M.N Herath, Provincial Education Directory for the North Western Province, Ministry of Education Sri Lanka